Cheat's guide for how to sew curtains quickly

 Grommet or Eyelet Curtains

 Grommet curtains are another simple and easy option.
 A grommet is a reinforced eyelet made of plastic or metal that slide over a decorative rod, with the curtain fabric draping into neat, clean folds.
 They are also known as Eyelet curtains.
-Craftsy has a great tutorial for how to sew grommet curtains.
+One Good Thing by Jillee has a great tutorial for how to sew grommet curtains.

 Use grommet tape to save time in making sure the grommets are evenly spaced, reinforcing the holes while you're at it.
 Tip: make sure you buy matching diameters for your grommets and grommet tape!
 They come in different diameters!